tripperroc/ReDSSoCS/README.txt

  Note: this was installed with ruby 2.0.0.
 You may need to make sure this is the version you are using before running bundle update.

- If running on chiron, the group of this needs to be changed to webgroup.
+ If running on chiron, the group of all files in this directory tree needs to be changed to 'webgroup.'

+To start, go to the url BASE/recruit/invitation/814